NuckChorris/palettetown/README.md

  * `desaturate(color, amount)` - Decreases saturation of a color by `amount`%.
  * `spin(color, amount)` - shifts the hue by `amount` degrees.

+## Building a palette file
+Once you've written a palette file, you build it into a proper vim theme with the following command:

+	$ palettetown build file.rb -o file.vim

 ## Planned Features
  * Styles (italic, bold, underline)
  * Automatic console color picking